emesik/djiki/README.rst

 * diff views between revisions,
 * reverts to any revision in the history,
 * automatic undos of any historical revision, if possible.
+* not strictly bound to Django user model and template engine, you may replace them

 Requirements
 ------------